veraxpq/animation3/resources/ReadMe.txt

 the panel from GraphicalViewImpl.
 Also, we only have a single controller called AnimationControllerImpl, which can manage different view types and connect view with model.
 In addition, we add a new command-line argument called "playback" for this new view type.

+In the last version, our project designed an AnimationController interface, and had an GraphicalViewController class to control the GraphicalView.
+And since the it is easy to control the SVGView and TextBasedView, we put the controller into the EasyAnimator class.
+In this version, we put all the controllers into the AnimationControllerImpl class, and play the view separately according to the view types.

 In terms of test, we add a test class for our controller called AnimationControllerImplTest, which covers basic tests for our controller.